The Short Answer

 Designating Cloudflare as your authoritative nameservers doesn't change anything about your website.
 Your registrar remains your registrar, your hosting provider remains your hosting provider, and so on.
 However, because we are your authoritative nameserver, we can begin cleaning and accelerating your web traffic.

 After a visitor's browser has done the initial DNS lookup, it begins making requests to retrieve the actual content of a website.
 These requests are directed to the IP address that was returned from the DNS lookup.
-Before Cloudflare, that would have been 220.127.116.11, with Cloudflare as the authoritative nameserver that would be 18.104.22.168 (or some other address depending on what Cloudflare data center is closest to the user).
+Before Cloudflare, that would have been 126.96.36.199 (your origin server IP address), with Cloudflare as the authoritative nameserver that would be 188.8.131.52 (a Cloudflare IP address).
 Cloudflare's edge servers running on that IP address receive the request and perform analysis on it.
 We scan to see if the visitor appears to be a threat based a number of characteristics including the visitor's IP address, what resource they are requesting, what payload they are posting, how frequently they're making requests, etc.

 Assuming the visitor is not a threat, the frontline checks the request against the Cached resources on our front line servers to see if the resource being requested is in Cloudflare’s local cache.
 If we have a local copy of the file being requested, then we can deliver it directly to the visitor from a local data center greatly increasing request response time.